yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 * Find professional game stats over patches

-* with high-elo rank game stats for latest patch
+* High-elo rank game stats for the latest patch

 * Ingest statistics for new games to update the database